 Xiaolu Guo has been lauded as a “voice . . . speaking with full freedom” (Wall Street Journal), which has made her one of the most acclaimed Chinese-born writers of her generation.
 She is the National Book Critics Circle Award-winning author of Nine Continents and a Granta Best Young British Novelist.
 Her new memoir, Radical, is an exploration of a city, an electrically honest rendering of what it means to be an outsider, and the sojourn that upended her sense of self as a woman, partner, mother, and artist.

 The world can seem strange and lonely when you step away from your family and everything you have built for yourself.
 Yet beauty may also appear.
-In the autumn of 2019, Xiaolu traveled to New York to take up her position as a visiting professor for a year, leaving her child and partner behind in London.
-The encounter with American culture and people threatened her sense of identity and threw her into a crisis – of meaning, desire, obligation, and selfhood.
+In the autumn of 2019, Guo traveled to New York to take up her position as a visiting professor for a year, leaving her child and partner behind in London.
+What she experienced, however, amidst excursions throughout the city and time spent on her own, was solitude and a destabilizing of self.
+Her encounter with American culture and people threatened her sense of identity and threw her into a crisis—of meaning, desire, obligation, and selfhood.

 Praise for Radical:

 “Marvelous . . . the problem of living authentically . . . is the book’s central question . . . no image or motif in Radical is accidental or wasted . . . [a] digressive, intellectually rich and stimulating journey.”—Jude Cook, The Guardian